-Action Of Negligent Party Resulted in Injury
+Negligent Party Caused Injury

-The Plaintiff & Defendant
+The Plaintiff And Defendant

 Comparative Negligence vs Contributory Negligence

-“Comparative” negligence simply means that the victim, (plaintiff), may have to own a degree of responsibility for the accident.
+There are basic types of negligence lawsuits: comparative, contributory, gross and mixed.“Comparative” negligence simply means that the victim, (plaintiff), may have to own a degree of responsibility for the accident.
 If it is proven that the plaintiff is partially or marginally responsible for the accident, then the amount of damages that could be recovered will be slightly reduced.
 “Contributory” negligence means that the plaintiff is really responsible for the accident, so much so that there will be no damages awarded to them.

 Gross Negligence vs Mixed Negligence